Code-Institute-Submissions/Horse-Hangman/README.md

 3. Test that the user name is loaded and the rules display with the time delay

+  Navigate to Heroku deployed link
+  - Check greeting loads as expected
+  - Enter a valid name
+  - Check that the user name is then printed to the terminal in the next statment
+  - Test Passed

 4. Test that the User can enter a letter and return a result

   - Navigate to Heroku deployed link